AnthonyCxx/Notes-and-Writeups/Bash/variables-and-strings.md

 > Note: If you do not know the characters, use the Shell wildcards `?` and `*`. <br />
   On another note, `%%` or `##` can be used directly after the variable name to make the result greedy.

-## Some Examples of Pre-defined Variables
+## Pre-defined Variables
+Bash has some useful variables built-in that are exteremely useful when writing scripts. <br />
+Below is a list of some of those variables.

 | Variable | Function |
 | -------- | -------- |
 | `$?` | stores whether or not the proceeding command succeeded or failed |